AHaliq/advpl-report/sections/theory.typ

   caption: [Symmetric redefinition of equivalence],
 )

 The key type here $"isFun"$ expresses that a relation is a functional relation. `Trocq` redefines this as well such that it can define equivalences of different levels, from less information to most being equivalence.
+The proof is explored in lemma 4 of @trocq.

 #figure($
   "isFun"(R) = "isUmap"( R ) = Sigma(